keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 Given a function `f: A => B` and another `g: B => C`: a third function `h: A => C` may be composed of `h := g ∘ f` or _h is g after f_.
 Programs may be modeled as a function `prog: A => B`, where `prog` is composed of innumerable smaller functions, together in concert building the necessary mappings to generate the desired program output.

 Functions in real world programs must internally interact with implicit inputs and outputs _not present_ in the program's signature of `prog: A => B`.
 An employee payroll system for example must make database queries and integrate with banks.
-These implicit inputs and outputs have **effects** that dictate how their associated functions produce their desired outputs.
-For example, database queries return nondeterministic responses of unknown length and an error might occur when performing a direct deposit.
-These effects determine how and whether payday is successfully produced.
+These implicit inputs and outputs have **effects** which determine how their associated functions produce their desired outputs.
+For example, database queries return nondeterministic responses of unknown length and an error might occur when performing a direct deposit. _These effects determine how and whether payday is successfully produced._

 Faults, errors, and unknowns as effects of these operations are opaque in functions modeled as simple input to output, as in `getEmployee: Int => Employee`.
 The signature of this function requires _tacit knowledge_ in order for you to be aware of what effects may dictate how an `Employee` is produced from it.
 For example: